rafael-esper/JLud2D/README.md

 ## Getting Started: I want to play

-You can download just the demo / game you want to play and execute it with:
+You can download just the demo / game you want to play and execute it with Java 8 command line:
 ```
 java -jar Demo.jar
 ```